uhlerlab/image2reg/README.md

 A Linux system is required to run the demo.

 ##### Bash shell
-To run the commands described in this guide, you will need a bash shell.
+To run the commands described in this guide, you need a bash shell.
-To activate a bash shell after opening a terminal on your system, type in
+To activate a bash shell after opening a terminal (e.g. via the short-cut Ctrl+Alt+T if you are running Ubuntu or by typing in ``terminal`` in the application search of your system), type in
 ```
 bash
 ```